Communicating with students outside of class will be a major part of your responsibility. Here are some questions to consider.

 This post is not the answer to everything; hopefully though, it does provide an opportunity for thinking, reflection, and maybe researching the answers.
 I didn’t ponder these questions before I began teaching, and had to decide on the spot.
 For some of them, I later changed my mind and had to wait out the semester until I felt it fair to change routines in communicating with students.

-Consider these ideas and start your school year prepared.
+Consider these ideas and start your school year prepared for communicating with students.